Justice and Development Party (Turkey): November 2015 general election

+2018 general election

 2019 local elections

-In the 2019 local elections, the ruling party AKP lost control of Istanbul and Ankara for the first time in 15 years, as well as 5 of Turkey's 6 largest cities.
-The loss has been widely attributed to AKP's mismanagement of the Turkish economic crisis, rising authoritarianism as well as alleged government inaction on the Syrian refugee crisis.
+In the 2019 local elections, the ruling party AK Party lost control of Istanbul and Ankara for the first time in 15 years, as well as five of Turkey's six largest cities.
+The loss has been widely attributed to AK Party's mismanagement of the Turkish economic crisis, rising authoritarianism as well as alleged government inaction on the Syrian refugee crisis.
 Soon after the elections, the Turkish government ordered a re-election in Istanbul.
-The decision led to a downfall on AKP's popularity and it lost the elections again in June with an even greater margin.
+The decision led to a downfall on AK Party's popularity and it lost the elections again in June with an even greater margin.

 The result was seen as a huge blow to Erdoğan, who had once said that if his party 'lost Istanbul, we would lose Turkey.'
 The opposition's landslide was characterized as the 'beginning of the end' for Erdoğan, with international commentators calling the re-run a huge government miscalculation that can lead to a potential İmamoğlu candidacy in the next scheduled presidential election.
 It is suspected that the scale of the government's defeat could provoke a cabinet reshuffle and early general elections, currently scheduled for June 2023.

+2023 general election

+In the 2023 Turkish parliamentary election the Justice and Development Party stood no female candidates in 30 provinces.

+2024 local elections

 Ideology and policies

 Although the party is described as an Islamist party in some media, party officials reject those claims.
-According to former minister Hüseyin Çelik, "In the Western press, when the AKP administration – the ruling party of the Turkish Republic – is being named, most of the time 'Islamic,' 'Islamist,' 'mildly Islamist,' 'Islamic-oriented,' 'Islamic-based' or 'with an Islamic agenda,' and similar language is being used.
-These characterizations do not reflect the truth, and they sadden us." Çelik added, "The AKP is a conservative democratic party.
-The AKP's conservatism is limited to moral and social issues."
+According to former minister Hüseyin Çelik, "In the Western press, when the AK Party administration – the ruling party of the Turkish Republic – is being named, most of the time 'Islamic', 'Islamist', 'mildly Islamist', 'Islamic-oriented,' 'Islamic-based' or 'with an Islamic agenda', and similar language is being used.
+These characterizations do not reflect the truth, and they sadden us". Çelik added, "The AK Party is a conservative democratic party.
+The AK Party's conservatism is limited to moral and social issues".
 Also in a separate speech made in 2005, Prime Minister Recep Tayyip Erdoğan stated, "We are not an Islamic party, and we also refuse labels such as Muslim-democrat."
-Erdoğan went on to say that the AKP's agenda is limited to "conservative democracy".
+Erdogan went on to say that the AK Party's agenda is limited to "conservative democracy".